goldsborough/progress/README.md

 ##### `PROGRESS_WIDTH`

 How many characters the progress bar should be wide.
-The PROGRESS_WIDTH may be larger or smaller than the number of steps and the progress will adapt itself.
-Note that when the progress_width is not divisible by the number_of_steps, or the other way around, you must call progress_end to fill up the progress bar at the end of your program.
+The `PROGRESS_WIDTH` may be larger or smaller than the number of steps and the progress will adapt itself.
+Note that when the `PROGRESS_WIDTH` is not divisible by the `PROGRESS_NUMBER_OF_STEPS`, or the other way around, you *must* call `progress_end` instead of `progress_step` at the very end, to fill up the progress bar.

 ##### `PROGRESS_SYMBOL`